arjunapanji21/waam-python/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License.
+See the LICENSE file for details.